aaronsaunders/midas/README.md

 # MIDAS: The microbial database of activated sludge

+## This is a short version of the full information found at http://midasfieldguide.org

 The publically available databases are an invaluable resource for the scientific community.
 However, the curation of a taxonomy over all Bacteria and Archaea is a collosal undertaking we found that many new names were missing from the taxonomy